llazzaro/chem-fingerprints/docs/using-api.rst

 search, although you can disable that if you want the fingerprints to be the same as the input order.

-The :ref:`FingerprintArena <FingerprintArena>` has new capabilities.
+The :ref:`FingerprintArena <chemfp_arena_fingerprintarena>` has new capabilities.
 You can ask it how many fingerprints it contains, get the list of identifiers, and look up a fingerprint record given an index, as in::